seclution/application-diagram/README.md

 * Sonar Dashboard: N/A
 * Continuous Integration Status: [![Build Status](https://ci.xwiki.org/job/XWiki%20Contrib/job/application-diagram/job/master/badge/icon)](https://ci.xwiki.org/view/Contrib/job/XWiki%20Contrib/job/application-diagram/job/master/)

 The `drawio_sources` directory stores a copy of the upstream draw.io source code.
+These files are provided **only** as a reference when upgrading the embedded draw.io WebJar and they are *not* used during the build of the Diagram Application.
+Contributors should not attempt to run Maven inside this folder.
-These files are provided only as a reference when upgrading the embedded draw.io WebJar and they are **not** used during the build of the Diagram Application.
+Instead, clone the dedicated [xwiki-contrib/draw.io](https://github.com/xwiki-contrib/draw.io) repository when building a new WebJar.

 ## Updating to a newer draw.io version